tiantiy/shwina.github.io/_posts/2014-11-05-profiling-parallel.md

 # gprof + MPI

 `gprof` isn't designed to work with MPI code.
-As with many things, it's possible with sufficient abuse:
+But, as is generally the case with these things, it's possible with sufficient abuse:

 First, set the environemnt variable `GMON_OUT_PREFIX`: